swcarpentry/python-novice-inflammation/pages/04-cond.md

 The other thing we need in order to create a heat map of our own is a way to pick a color based on a data value.
-The tool Python gives us for doing this is called a [conditional statement](../../gloss.html#conditional-statement), and looks like this:
+The tool Python gives us for doing this is called a **conditional statement**, and looks like this: